jsotiro/ActivitiDataModelGenerator/README.md

 Once the json file is generated, you can import it as follows:

-1. From the kickstarter app click on Data Models and then click *Import Data Model*
+* From the kickstarter app click on Data Models and then click *Import Data Model*
 <img src="assets/DataModelsImport.png" alt='data models screenshot' >

-2. Browse and select the generated model file and click Ok
+* Browse and select the generated model file and click Ok
 <img src="assets/importDatamodel.png" width="50%" height="50%" alt='import data model screenshot' >

-3. The data model will then be imported.For newly imported data models, the datasource will most likely be invalid.
+* The data model will then be imported.For newly imported data models, the datasource will most likely be invalid.
 Click on the *Data Model Editor*.
 <img src="assets/sakila-imported-datamodel.png" alt='imported data model screenshot' >

 Select the datasource and then save

 <img src="assets/specify-datasource.png" width="40%" height="40%"  alt='Specify datasource screenshot' >

-4. If the data source has not been created, you can always go to (Identity Mangement)/Tenant/Data Sources created one, save it, and then do 3.
+* If the data source has not been created, you can always go to (Identity Mangement)/Tenant/Data Sources created one, save it, and then do the previous step.
 <img src="assets/createDatasource.png" width="100%" height="100%" alt='Create datasource screenshot' >